Jingxxx123/ObjTexture-Optimizer/README.md

 ## File Structure

 ### Source Files

-- `main.cpp`: The central hub of ObjTexture Optimizer.
-Orchestrates the processing based on user's input.

 - `check_image.cpp`: Dedicated to image verification, texture index remapping, and outputting the updated `.obj` file.